-- Maximum length
+- · Maximum length

 - > 5 minutes

-- Language
+- · Language

 - > English.
 While other spoken languages may be used in punctual interventions, these must be subtitled or dubbed in English;

-- > A written version of all spoken parts must be provided as an appendix to the SDE23 Host City Executives in English.
-Additionally, Teams may send a Romanian or any other language translation.
+- > A written version of all spoken parts must be provided as an appendix to the SDE25 Host City Executives in English.
+Additionally, Teams may send a Host City's language or any other language translation.